 4. Divine providence arranged that the earthly life of Saint Josemaría should take place in the twentieth century, a time that has seen enormous developments in science and technology, which have not always, unfortunately, been used for mankind's benefit.
 It is necessary to recognise that, alongside admirable achievements of the human spirit, there abound in our times torrents of bitter water, which attempt in vain to quench the thirst for happiness in human hearts.
-Nevertheless, it is certain - as Bishop Alvaro del Portillo wrote - that, with the message of the new Saint, "all the professions, all the classes, all honest social settings have been moved by the Angels of God, like those waters in the Probatic pool that the Gospel speaks of (cf. In 5:2 ff), and have acquired healing strength" (Pastoral letter, 30 September 1975, 20).
+Nevertheless, it is certain - as Bishop Alvaro del Portillo wrote - that, with the message of the new Saint, "all the professions, all the classes, all honest social settings have been moved by the Angels of God, like those waters in the Probatic pool that the Gospel speaks of (cf. Jn 5:2 ff), and have acquired healing strength" (Pastoral letter, 30 September 1975, 20).

-People from the five continents gathered in Saint Peter's Square successor of our Father, we feel his spiritual presence very keenly in these moments.
+Men and women, sick and healthy, young and old ... a universal message successor of our Father, we feel his spiritual presence very keenly in these moments.
 With him, we can affirm, full of gratitude to God, that thanks to the teaching and spirit of the founder of Opus Dei, "even from the driest and most unlikely stones have gushed torrents of medicinal water.
 Human work well done has become a cleansing liquid for the eyes, allowing one to discover God in all the circumstances of life, in all things.
 And this has occurred precisely in our times, when materialism strives to transform work into a mud that blinds men, and prevents them from looking at God" (ibid.).